kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 <meta property="al:ios:url" content="http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html">
 ```

-> **Note**: To learn more, read through Twitter's [documentation page on Cards (https://dev.twitter.com/cards/mobile)](http://bit.ly/1REZOkC) as well as Facebook's [App Links documentation (http://applinks.org)](http://applinks.org).
+> **Note**: To learn more, read through Twitter's [documentation page on Twitter Cards (https://dev.twitter.com/cards/mobile)](http://bit.ly/1REZOkC) as well as Facebook's [App Links documentation (http://applinks.org)](http://applinks.org).

 Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry, Ray's kind of picky about things like that), you won't be able to see your changes in action.
-However, you can see it in action using the RWDevCon app from the App Store.
+However, you can see how it's supposed to work using the RWDevCon app from the App Store.

 Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
 The top of the web page should look like this: